Becoming A Tattoo Artist

 Make sure you take breaks.
 You’re probably eager to do as much work as possible and show off how quickly you can work, but it won’t be worth it if you’re putting your wrists, fingers, and elbow through enough punishing, repetitive stress that you develop tendonitis.

-And that kind of care doesn’t start and end at work.
+That kind of care doesn’t just start and end at work.
 Make sure you keep a good, comfortable posture during your off hours.
 If you throw out your back at home, you won’t be much use in the shop except to sweep the floors, sterilize the gear, and answer the phone.

 In other words, you need to take care of your body so that it doesn’t give out and get in the way of your tattoo career before it even starts.

-Once you’ve done that, the rest is all patience and perseverance.
+But once you’ve done that, the rest is purely dedication, practice, patience and perseverance.